Fraunhofer-AISEC/regression-data-poisoning/readme.md

 ### Citation
-If you use this work, please cite us: TODO (will add as soon as published on ArXiv)
+If you use this work, please cite us:

+Müller, Nicolas Michael, Daniel Kowatsch and Konstantin Böttinger.
+Data Poisoning Attacks on Regression Learning and Corresponding Defenses - IEEE Pacific Rim International Symposium on Dependable Computing (PRDC) 2020

 ### Bugs
 If you find bugs, feel free to fix them and send us a pull request.